trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 To delete your logs:

 1. [Locate your Logs](https://www.interactivebrokers.com/campus/ibkr-api-page/twsapi-doc/#log-location).
-2. Exit TWS or IB Gateway session by clicking “File” and “Exit”.
+2. Exit TWS or IB Gateway session by clicking Ã¢â‚¬Å“FileÃ¢â‚¬Â and Ã¢â‚¬Å“ExitÃ¢â‚¬Â.
 3. In your terminal or window explorer, navigate to your user subdirectory.
-4. Once in the directory, select the files labeled like  “api.0.20250110.105733.ibgzenc”, “tws.20250110.105733.ibgzenc” or  “ibgateway.20250110.105733.ibgzenc” and press the “Delete” key on your  keyboard, or type ‘del {filename}’ into your terminal.
+4. Once in the directory, select the files labeled like  Ã¢â‚¬Å“api.0.20250110.105733.ibgzencÃ¢â‚¬Â, Ã¢â‚¬Å“tws.20250110.105733.ibgzencÃ¢â‚¬Â or  Ã¢â‚¬Å“ibgateway.20250110.105733.ibgzencÃ¢â‚¬Â and press the Ã¢â‚¬Å“DeleteÃ¢â‚¬Â key on your  keyboard, or type Ã¢â‚¬Ëœdel {filename}Ã¢â‚¬â„¢ into your terminal.

 ### Uploading LogsCopy Location

-If API logging has been enabled with the setting “Create API Message Log”  during the time when an issue occurs, it can be uploaded to the API  group.
+If API logging has been enabled with the setting Ã¢â‚¬Å“Create API Message LogÃ¢â‚¬Â  during the time when an issue occurs, it can be uploaded to the API  group.

 **Important:** Please be aware that the  process of uploading logs does not notify support, nor is a ticket  logged.
 You will need to contact our representatives through a direct  call, chat, or  secure message center message for our representatives to be aware of the upload.

 To upload logs as a Windows user:

 1. In TWS or IB Gateway, press CTRL+ALT+H to bring up the Upload Diagnostics window.
-2. In the “reason” text field, please type the reason for your upload.
+2. In the Ã¢â‚¬Å“reasonÃ¢â‚¬Â text field, please type the reason for your upload.
-   - Alternatively, type “ATTENTION: ” and then the ticket number you are working with, or  the name of your customer service representative.
+   - Alternatively, type Ã¢â‚¬Å“ATTENTION: Ã¢â‚¬Â and then the ticket number you are working with, or  the name of your customer service representative.
-3. Find the small arrow in the upper right corner, click it and select “Advanced View”
+3. Find the small arrow in the upper right corner, click it and select Ã¢â‚¬Å“Advanced ViewÃ¢â‚¬Â
-4. Make sure “Full internal state of the application” is checked
+4. Make sure Ã¢â‚¬Å“Full internal state of the applicationÃ¢â‚¬Â is checked
-5. Make sure “Include previous days logs and settings” is unchecked, unless the error happened on a prior day.
+5. Make sure Ã¢â‚¬Å“Include previous days logs and settingsÃ¢â‚¬Â is unchecked, unless the error happened on a prior day.
 6. Click Submit

 To upload logs as a Mac and Linux user:

 1. In TWS or IB Gateway, press CMD+OPT+H to bring up the Upload Diagnostics window.
-2. In the “reason” text field, please type the reason for your upload.
+2. In the Ã¢â‚¬Å“reasonÃ¢â‚¬Â text field, please type the reason for your upload.
-   - Alternatively, type “ATTENTION: ” and then the ticket number you are working with, or  the name of your customer service representative.
+   - Alternatively, type Ã¢â‚¬Å“ATTENTION: Ã¢â‚¬Â and then the ticket number you are working with, or  the name of your customer service representative.
-3. Find the small arrow in the upper right corner, click it and select “Advanced View”
+3. Find the small arrow in the upper right corner, click it and select Ã¢â‚¬Å“Advanced ViewÃ¢â‚¬Â
-4. Make sure “Full internal state of the application” is checked
+4. Make sure Ã¢â‚¬Å“Full internal state of the applicationÃ¢â‚¬Â is checked
-5. Make sure “Include previous days logs and settings” is unchecked, unless the error happened on a prior day.
+5. Make sure Ã¢â‚¬Å“Include previous days logs and settingsÃ¢â‚¬Â is unchecked, unless the error happened on a prior day.
 6. Click Submit

 If logs have been uploaded, please let the API Support group know by **creating a webticket** in the Message Center in Account Management (under Support) indicating the **username** of the associated TWS session.
 In some cases a TWS log may also be  requested at the Detailed logging level.
 The TWS log can grow quite  large and may not be uploadable by the automatic method; in this case an alternative means of upload can be found.

 ### Exporting LogsCopy Location

-1. In TWS, navigate to Help menu >> Troubleshooting >> Diagnostics >> “API Logs” or “TWS Logs”.
+1. In TWS, navigate to Help menu >> Troubleshooting >> Diagnostics >> Ã¢â‚¬Å“API LogsÃ¢â‚¬Â or Ã¢â‚¬Å“TWS LogsÃ¢â‚¬Â.
-2. In IBG, both “API Logs” and “Gateway Logs” are accessible directly from the File menu.
+2. In IBG, both Ã¢â‚¬Å“API LogsÃ¢â‚¬Â and Ã¢â‚¬Å“Gateway LogsÃ¢â‚¬Â are accessible directly from the File menu.
-3. Click “Export Today Logs…” to decrypt the logs and save them in plaintext (logs are stored encrypted on your local machine)
+3. Click Ã¢â‚¬Å“Export Today LogsÃ¢â‚¬Â¦Ã¢â‚¬Â to decrypt the logs and save them in plaintext (logs are stored encrypted on your local machine)

 ### Reading Exported LogsCopy Location